 2.2 CAMPAIGN DEVELOPMENT AND MANAGEMENT

-GOAL: Southeast Tech will continue to optimize a multi-media campaign to promote the school to regional and non-local audiences.
+GOAL: Southeast Tech will remodel its multi-media campaign to include innovative efforts in the promotion of the school to regional and non-local audiences.

 2.2.1 Commit resources to refresh Southeast Tech's marketing message and campaign.